Injury Fund

 Notification

-All claims must be notified within 8 weeks of the injury date, regardless if the injury is considered serious or not.
+All claims must be notified within 8 weeks of the injury date, regardless of whether the injury is considered serious or not.
 This can be done in 2 ways:

 • Preliminary Claim Form – Should be submitted for any claim which is expected to exceed €200, treatment will not be completed within 8 weeks from the injury date or a claim where treatment is being pursued which requires prior approval.